Pervigilent/ai_programming_py/README.md

 ## Pathfinding and the A-Star Algorithm (2)
 ### Depth-First Search
+The depth-first search first searches each branch of a search tree.
+The depth-first search demonstrated here is a pathfinding algorithm that uses a stack.
 ### Breadth-First Search
+The breadth-first search first searches each adjacent node of a tree.
+The breadth-first search demonstrated here is a pathfinding algorithm that uses a queue.
 ### A-Star Search

 ## Simulated Annealing (3)
+Simulated annnealing uses a decreasing temperature to simulate the annealing process.
+The solution is ranked according to a metric and worse solutions are rejected at a lower temperature.
+The algorithm always accepts solutions with a lower metric than the current solution.
+It accepts solutions with a higher entropy with less probability according to a function which gives the probability of acceptance based on the temperature.

+The problem demonstrated in this application is the N-queens problem which asks how one can arrange N queens on an N-by-N board so that no one queen is attacking another queen.
+One queen is assumed to occupy each column.
+There for the rows on which the queen resides is represented as a N-dimensional vector called the solution.

 ## Particle Swarm Optimization (4)